Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/11-Layout-Essentials/README.md

 # Layout Essentials

-## Objectives
+## Objectives & Competencies

-In this lesson we will cover:
+By the end of this lesson, students should be able to:

+- Identify and use UIStackViews for layout
-- Intermediate AutoLayout (Constraints, Content Hugging Priority, Content Compression Resistence Priority)
+- Describe Content Hugging Priority and Content Compression Resistance Priority
-- UIStackViews
+- Use CHP and CCRP to layout views in a UIStackView
+- Identify the parts of a constraint - (constant, priority, multiplier)
+- Describe the intrinsic content size of a view

 ## Vocabulary
 - Content Hugging Priority
-- Content Compression Resistence Priority
+- Content Compression Resistance Priority
-- Equality contraints
+- Equality constraints

 ## AutoLayout